Downgrade Your Windows Version from Pro to Home Without Resetting Your PC

 Set-ItemProperty -Path “HKLM:\Software\Microsoft\Windows NT\CurrentVersion” -Name EditionID -Type String -Value Core;Set-ItemProperty -Path “HKLM:\Software\Microsoft\Windows NT\CurrentVersion” -Name ProductName -Value “Windows 11 Home”;Set-ItemProperty -Path “HKLM:\Software\Microsoft\Windows NT\CurrentVersion” -Name CompositionEditionID -Value “Core”

-You will not see any response after running the command if it was successful.
+You will not see any specific response message after running the command if it was completely successful.
+The terminal cursor will simply drop down to a brand new blank line.
+Close the PowerShell window once the command executes.

 Downgrade Your Windows Version from Pro to Home Without Resetting Your PC

-For the next step, you will need to have access to the Windows installation media on a DVD, flash drive or on the hard drive of your computer.
-You will then need to find the setup.exe file and run that to start the Windows installation process.
+For the next step, you will need to have immediate access to the official Windows installation media on a DVD, a flash drive, or mounted directly on the hard drive of your computer.
+Open File Explorer and navigate directly to the root folder of that specific installation media.
+You will then need to find the setup.exe file and run that exact program to actively start the Windows installation process.

-You can then click on the Install button to have Windows reinstalled and downgraded from Pro to Home without resetting your PC.
-Once the process is complete, you can go back to the Windows settings and you should then see Windows 11 Home for the edition.
+You can then click on the Install button to have Windows officially reinstalled and completely downgraded from Pro to Home without resetting your PC.
+Your computer will naturally restart several times while it applies the new system files over your existing configuration.
+Once the lengthy process is finally complete, you can go back to the Windows settings and you should then see Windows 11 Home listed as the active edition.

 Windows Edition Information